haziz09/wiim-now-playing/README.md

 ## 'I want to run it stand-alone on a Raspberry Pi (with touchscreen)'

 If you want to run the wiim-now-playing app on a Raspberry Pi with a touchscreen, please read the installation instructions in [Raspberry Pi Setup - with touchscreen](docs/RPi-Setup.md)

-Or if you would like to use a regular screen/monitor you can use the (micro) HDMI output of the Raspberry Pi, but you would need to add a mouse and keyboard as well in order to operate the device.
-Follow the instructions above to have it run in kiosk mode and skip the touchscreen particular section(s).
-The Raspberry Pi should automatically recognize the screen on the HDMI port.
+You can run the wiim-now-playing app with a regular screen/monitor attached over the (micro) HDMI output of the Raspberry Pi.
+But then you would also need to add a mouse and keyboard as well in order to operate the device.
+Follow the 'headless' instructions below and then configure it for kiosk mode.

-The application can also be run headless, i.e. without a monitor.
-Set the Raspberry Pi up and tuck it away somewhere.
-Then point a browser from another device, i.e. a TV, to the server and see what's playing.
+The application can also be run headless i.e. without a monitor (or anything else) attached.
+Set the Raspberry Pi up this way and tuck it away somewhere out of sight.
+Point a browser from another device, i.e. a TV, to the server and see what's playing there.
 For instructions see running a [Raspberry Pi Setup - headless](docs/RPi-Headless.md)

+There are some hardware requirements, not a whole lot, see: [Raspberry Pi requirements for a wiim-now-playing setup](docs/RPi-Requirements.md)

 ## "I want to use docker!"